White Sox vs. Rangers Player Props Betting Odds

 Robert Stats

-- Luis Robert has recorded 71 hits with 20 doubles, 18 home runs and 15 walks.
+- Luis Robert has collected 71 hits with 20 doubles, 18 home runs and 16 walks.
 He has driven in 38 runs with four stolen bases.

 Robert Recent Games